Bayesian Inference for PDE-based Inverse Problems using the Optimization of a Discrete Loss: Results

 \subsection{Harmonic oscillator}

 We first consider a simple example to demonstrate the validity of the Laplace approximation and that of \cref{eq:posterior:params:approx:MAP}.
-Consider the system of \acp{ODE} of a harmonic oscillator with mass $m$ and spring coefficient $k$,
+Consider the system of \acp{ODE} of a harmonic oscillator with position $x$, velocity $v$, mass $m$ and spring coefficient $k$,

 for time $t \in (0, T)$ and with unknown initial conditions.
-Given measurements of position at known times $\mathcal{D} = \left\{t_j, x_j\right\}_{j=1}^{N_D}$ with known precision $\sigma=0.1$, we want to predict the position and velocity of the system throughout the whole time interval.
-We discretize the position and velocity into $N=64$ equidistant time intervals with $\Delta t = T / N$ and $T=10$.
-The discrete loss are computed using the midpoint rule,
+Given measurements of position at known times $\mathcal{D} = \left\{t_j, x_j\right\}_{j=1}^{N_D}$ with known standard deviation $\sigma$, we want to predict the position and velocity of the system throughout the whole time interval.
+We discretize the position and velocity into $N=64$ equidistant time intervals with $\Delta t = T / N$ and $T=20$.
+The discrete losses are computed using the midpoint rule,

 Finally, the observation functions correspond to linear interpolations of the positions at data points $t_j$, $j=1,2,\dots,N_D$.
 For now, we assume that the parameter $\omega = \sqrt{k/m} = 1$ is known.
-We use synthetic data consisting of $N_D = 20$ time points uniformly distributed in $t\in(0, T/2)$, and corresponding positions with Gaussian distribution centered around the exact solution of the model with standard deviation of $\sigma$.
+We use synthetic data consisting of $N_D = 20$ time points uniformly distributed in $t\in(0, T/2)$, and corresponding positions with Gaussian distribution centered around the exact solution of the model with standard deviation of $\sigma=0.1$.
 The initial conditions used to generate the data were set to $x(0) = 0.5$ and $v(0) = 0.2$.
 We choose a value of $\beta = \SI{e4}{}$ in the prior distribution (see \cref{eq:full:prior}).
+The \ac{MAP} is computed by maximizing the posterior with respect to $(\mathbf{x}, \mathbf{v})$ with the Adam optimizer~\citep{kingma2014adam} with learning rate $\SI{e-3}{}$ for 10'000 epochs.
+Computing the Laplace approximation for this case takes about $\SI{2}{\second}$ on a consumer-grade laptop.
 The Laplace approximation of this problem is shown on \cref{fig:oscillator}.
-For comparison, we solve the same problem with \ac{HMC}, and show the results on the same figure.
-The \ac{HMC} results were obtained from 10'000 samples, chain lengths $l=10$, mass matrix $M=1$, and step size $\delta t = 0.008$, tuned to for an acceptance rate of $\alpha \approx 0.65$.
+For comparison, we solve the same problem with \ac{HMC} on the same posterior, and show the results on the same figure.
+The \ac{HMC} results were obtained from a custom implementation of the original \ac{HMC} algorithm~\citep{neal2011mcmc} with 10'000 samples, chain lengths $l=10$, mass matrix $M=1$, and step size $\delta t = 0.008$, tuned for an acceptance rate of $\alpha \approx 0.65$.
+This implementation with these parameters took about $\SI{5}{\minute}$ on a consumer-grade laptop.

 With both Laplace and \ac{HMC} approaches, the uncertainties increase away from the data that was used to calibrate the model.
 Furthermore, these uncertainties are similar between both methods, despite the Gaussian approximation in the Laplace approach.
 To compare the methods, we show the correlation matrix of the entries in the discretized solution $(\mathbf{x}, \mathbf{v})$ on \cref{fig:oscillator}.
 In the Laplace approach, this quantity corresponds to the inverse of the Hessian matrix of the log-posterior distribution.
 With \ac{HMC}, we estimate this matrix by computing the empirical correlation between samples.
 The correlation matrices obtained from the two methods are close to each other, indicating that the Laplace approximation gives a good representation of the posterior distribution.